ByConity/ByConity/README.md

 ## Build ByConity
 The easiest way to build ByConity is built in [docker](https://github.com/ByConity/ByConity/tree/master/docker/builder).
 ByConity executable file depend on Foundation DB library `libfdb_c.so`.
 So in order to run it, we need to install the FoundationDB client package.
 This [link](https://apple.github.io/foundationdb/getting-started-linux.html) tells how to install.
 We can download client package from FoundationDB GitHub release pages, for example [here](https://github.com/apple/foundationdb/releases/tag/7.1.0).
-Another way to export the `LD_LIBRARY_PATH` so that the executable can find Foundation DB library `libfdb_c.so`.
+Another way is to export the `LD_LIBRARY_PATH` so that the executable can find Foundation DB library `libfdb_c.so`.
 But this way is not recommended.
 ```
 export LD_LIBRARY_PATH="{ByConity_source_path}/contrib/foundationdb/lib/"
 ```

-It can also be built the following operating systems:
+It can also be built through the following operating systems:

 - Linux